You never know how your older children will adjust to a new baby, but you can take steps to make them feel special and minimize sibling jealousy.

 It’s common for children to start reaching for your breast even though they no longer breastfeed.
 They may make noises that mimic the coos of the new baby.
 It may seem like your “big” kid is regressing into baby behaviors, but it’s really their attempt to steal back some of the attention by copying the baby.

 The best response is one that places no shame or embarrassment on your toddler.
 Try to turn their baby noises into a funny song.
 Hold them on your lap and allow them to “play baby” with your undivided attention.
 You may even cradle them on your lap while you breastfeed the baby.
 Say something that acknowledges their feelings in a positive manner.
+Some moms even resume breastfeeding older kids for a time to comfort them as well.
+That is ok if you are ok with that too.

 For toddlers, busy boxes or bags can be a great reward for their “big girl” or “big boy” time when you need to make sure they are occupied.
 Theses can even be done for older children by finding age appropriate fun for them as well.